OriginalDCAM/lifescript-backend/README.md

 # Life Script backend

-This is a project i've started because i've always been interested in making fullstack applications that me and other people can use.
+This is a project I've started because I've always been interested in making fullstack applications that me and other people can use.
 I originally started this project after getting inspired by applications like Notion and Obsidian.

 TODO Explain visions and the development process for this project!